The One Thing Every Room Needs (But Most Are Missing)

 It is about being the most stabilizing.

-Step 1: Choose for Feeling, Not Just Appearance
+Step 1: Choose for Alignment, Not Just Appearance

 Step 2: Let It Stand Without Competition